 The detailed instructions for making this recipe are included in the recipe card below.
 Here's an overview of the steps:

-Next, heat olive oil and butter in a large skillet.
-You can use a nonstick skillet or a well-seasoned cast-iron skillet.
-When the butter starts foaming, add the salmon fillets, skin-side-down.
-You can add lemon slices, too, if the skillet is large enough to accommodate them.
+Season the salmon with salt, pepper, garlic powder, and dried thyme.
+Heat olive oil and butter in a large skillet.
+When the butter starts foaming, add the salmon fillets, skin-side down.
+You can add lemon slices, too.

 Transfer the cooked salmon to a plate, drizzle it with the pan juices, garnish with lemon and parsley, and serve.